Distance: 12.4 miles

-Just as we were leaving Kirkby Stephen a large herd of sheep descended upon us.
-The sheep were controlled primarily by three brilliant border collies, followed by two men on 4x4s.
+Just as we were leaving the village of Kirkby Stephen a large herd of sheep descended upon us.
+They were controlled primarily by three brilliant border collies, followed by two men on 4x4s.
 It was a pleasure to watch.
 (Full disclosure: I had left my border collie, Panda, at home in California – she often hikes with me in the California Sierras.)

 At one point, as I turned around to look at the distant hills behind us, the Nine Standards could be seen on the far ridge.
 If I had not known about them, I don’t think that I would have spotted the nine small dots on the horizon.